fdev31/weye/doc/source/dev/jsapi.rst

      :arg obj: Object to clone
      :type obj: object
      :arg blacklist: List of properties to ignore
-     :type blacklist: Array of String
+     :type blacklist: list of str
      :returns: a new object with the same properties
      :rtype: object